The Waiting Game After the Interview

 What You Should NOT Be Doing

-- Quitting your current job or job search
+- Quitting your current job or your job search

 - Negotiating with your current employer